Why Vector Stores Are Not Enough: Using Lakebase as a Durable Memory Layer for Autonomous Agents

 | Skill Level | Advanced |

-We are told that Vector Databases are the 'Memory' for AI Agents.
-But they give you a probabilistic similarity score.
-In enterprise workflows, 'probably' isn't good enough.
-Agents need deterministic, transactional state.
+We're often told that Vector Databases are the "memory" for AI Agents.
+But vector search only gives you a probabilistic similarity score.
+In enterprise workflows, "probably" isn't good enough.
+Agents need deterministic, transactional state—and they need the ability to compound their knowledge over time.

-Attendees will leave with a resuable architecture to build high-performing and autonomous agents in production.
+Attendees will leave with a reusable architecture, deployment templates, and a concrete framework to build high-performing, autonomous, and secure agents in production.

 Session Speakers